 The walk is about an hour.
 It’s a circular walk and is suitable for any age.
 If you have dogs, they will love it too!

 Once you’ve finished, it’s time for a treat!
-If you turn left out of the car park, you will be at another popular Cumbrian destination within five minutes: the Whinlatter Visitor Centre, where you can enjoy the thrill of a Go Ape! course high in the tree tops (discounts available for guests of Sally's Cottages!); of letting your children enjoy themselves following specially made trails and on the wonderfully inventive play area; of hiring mountain bikes or electric bikes to ride deep in the forest (more discounts available here!); or by just having homemade cakes and drinks in the lovely cafe with the wonderful views of majestic Skiddaw and Blencathra across the valley.
+If you turn left out of the car park, you will be at another popular Cumbrian destination within five minutes: the Whinlatter Visitor Centre, where you can enjoy the thrill of a Go Ape! course high in the tree tops; of letting your children enjoy themselves following specially made trails and on the wonderfully inventive play area; of hiring mountain bikes or electric bikes to ride deep in the forest (discounts available here for Sally's Cottages guests!); or by just having homemade cakes and drinks in the lovely cafe with the wonderful views of majestic Skiddaw and Blencathra across the valley.

 If, on the other hand, you turn right from the car park, you will find yourselves within 5 minutes in the lovely village of Braithwaite with its twisty lanes and a choice of two Cumbrian pubs, the Coledale and the Royal Oak, each serving excellent meals and local ales with plenty of room to sit outside and admire the views.
 A wonderful way to end the day in anybody's book!